Skip to main content

 Disks are extended automatically on VM startup by growfs systemd service when you extend the backing volume/disk in the hypervisor.
 You can trigger the extension manually by running the script /root/grow-partition-and-filesystems.sh.
 It grows partition and filesystem for both system and data disks.

-This section describes configuration specific to phonexia speech to text microservice.
+This section describes configuration specific to Phonexia Speech to Text technology.

 Permanent vs onDemand instances